Burbano-Lab/rice-blast-variant-calling/README.md

 3. Effect of SNP filtered sets on the Site Frequency Spectra: 3_SFS.md
 4. Effect of SNP filtered sets on the Phylogeny: 4_Phylogeny.md

-All scripts and data can be found inside the according folders.
+All scripts and data can be found inside the correspondent folders.